Bachelor of Applied Social Science

 - Want a qualification that will give you both comprehensive theoretical and methodological understandings plus integrated counselling and interpersonal communication skills that you can use when working with individuals, groups and communities.

-- Want to gain practical fieldwork experience, as part of your studies, to boost your expertise and confidence.
+- Want to gain practical work integrated learning experience, as part of your studies, to boost your expertise and confidence.

 - Want a qualification that will provide multiple academic pathways for an Honours degree or postgraduate studies in psychology, the social sciences or related fields.